jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 ```
-Basically depending on the context multiple features were analyzed and compared  divided ussually on the basis of some categorical data like for example visual scales described in medical literature, below example of such aggregation.
+Depending on the context multiple features were analyzed and compared  divided ussually on the basis of some categorical data like for example visual scales described in medical literature, below example of such aggregation.
 Also as can be seen in the utility functions  all data will be saved to the respective delta tables and metadata about those tables will also be aggregated in meta data delta table.
-Example of such aggregation below where we compare the SUV max and tumor to background ration in control and study groups.
+Example of such aggregation can be seen below where we compare the SUV max and tumor to background ratio in control and study groups.
 All of the analyzed  features can be found in dataSummaries1 notebook.

 ```